Yusufteppei/protdiffusion/README.md

 \end{bmatrix}
 $$

-with rotations represented on $SO(3)$.

-This allows operations such as:
+where:

+$$
+R_i \in SO(3)
+$$

+and:

+$$
+t_i \in \mathbb{R}^3
+$$

+The project implements geometric abstractions for working directly with these transformations:

 ```python
 x_rotated = rotation.apply(x)
 x_transformed = rigid.apply(x)
 ```

-rather than treating orientations as unconstrained matrices.
+Rather than treating orientation as an unconstrained $3 \times 3$ matrix, rotations are represented and manipulated using geometry-aware operations.

+The goal is to make transformations, composition, inversion, and coordinate changes explicit while keeping the underlying implementation compatible with PyTorch autograd.

 ## Diffusion

-The project is investigating diffusion processes over both translational and rotational components.
+The project investigates diffusion over both translational and rotational components of protein backbone frames.

+### Translation

-For translations, the standard Gaussian formulation is straightforward:
+Translations can use the standard Gaussian diffusion formulation:

 $$
 x_t =